rginestou/Antlia/docs/examples/helloworld.rst

 Hello World!
 =================

-This very basic example demonstrates the simplicity of making GUI with Antlia.
+This very basic example demonstrates how simple it is to get started with Antlia.

 The goal here is to show a button that, once clicked, will change the text displayed by a label next to it.